-The COVID-19 pandemic has impacted on the operations of HomeStart and the impacts are included under the relevant disclosure notes.
-The key impacts in 2019-20 were:
+The COVID-19 pandemic continued to have direct impact on the operations of HomeStart at various times during the year.
+The key impacts in 2020-21 were:

-- By 30 June 2020 a total of 735 loan accounts had requested some form of negotiated payment arrangements due to the effects of the virus.
-Of this group, at 30 June 2020, 321 were expected to re-commence payments at a future date and will be monitored.
-The other loan accounts remain under review. - This event was judged to represent a "significant increase in credit risk" and these loans were therefore included in Stage 2 of the Expected Credit Loss (ECL) model.
-Other loans not requiring assistance may also enter Stage 2 due to the pandemic.
-Refer to note 2.5.3.1. - A sub-set of these loans was assessed to be impaired and were included under Stage 3 of the ECL model and a specific provision was raised.
-Refer to note 15.1. - The HomeStart loan product is designed so that the instalment is indexed upward by CPI each year.
-As a response to the pandemic, HomeStart paused the indexation of home loan repayments as a means of providing some form of cash flow assistance.
-This will have the effect of providing a small amount of cash flow relief to home loan customers and has minimal cash flow, portfolio, or financial impact on HomeStart in the coming year. - HomeStart continued normal operations largely remotely from late March, including undertaking new loan applications, approving and settling applications in flight, and discharging mortgages where repaid.
+- 783 loans had requested some form of negotiated payment arrangement due to the effect of the virus.
+Of this group, by 30 June 2021, 648 had completed their arrangements and continued under normal loan management processes.
+A further 135 loans had discharged subsequent to entering arrangements.

+- The HomeStart loan product is designed so that the instalment is indexed upward by CPI each year.
+At the onset of the pandemic in late 2019-20, HomeStart paused the indexation of home loan repayments as a means of providing some form of cash flow assistance.
+The pause remained in effect for the full financial year.
+This has the effect of providing a small amount of cash flow relief to home loan customers and has minimal cash flow, portfolio, or financial impact on HomeStart.

-Notes to and forming part of the Financial Statements For the year ended 30 June 2020
+- At times during the year HomeStart conducted a majority of operations remotely, including undertaking new loan applications, approving and settling applications in flight, and discharging mortgages where repaid.